adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 So that leads to the following query.
 You will see that I've filtered out null results in the query, but of course you could do that directly the dataframe using the `filterNulls` function in the dataframe library.

-Of course you can just write the string directly, but I like to create a function so you can easily modify the query with placeholders.
+You can see that I've written a function to return the string query.
+Of course you can just write the string directly, but I like to create a function the query is easily modifiable with placeholders.
 For example to look at a particular year/s or to quickly iterate on the number of entries (lifters) in a weight class.
 The ability to quickly iterate, learn and discover is a key componment of a successful datascience workflow.

 ```kotlin notebook
 fun queryByTimePeriodAndEntries(startYear: String, endYear: String, entries: Int) =